FeatureBaseDB/featurebase-docs/docs/sql-guide/data-types/data-type-stringset.md

 # STRINGSET data type

-STRINGSET is a FeatureBase datatype used to set multiple STRING values for a single column.
+{% include /sql-guide/set-data-type-summary.md %}

+The STRINGSET data type:
+* has a `keyed set` internal datatype
+* is used for:
+  * grouping by
+  * searching for discrete values

 ## Syntax